 Einstein Bros.
 Bagels – 10% discount if you ask for it.

-Fazoli’s – Senior menu and discounts for Club 62 members.
+Fazoli’s – Senior menu and discounts, like $4 meals every Wednesday, for Club 62 members.

 McDonalds — Drink discount for those 55+.